EllaTheCat/dopamine-2020/README.md

 ## What's in the repository?

-This repository consists of the config and scripts i'm using with i3 4.18.1 on Xubuntu 20.04 LTS.
+This repository consists of the config and scripts I'm using with i3 4.18.1 on Xubuntu 20.04 LTS.

-## Disclaimers
+## Disclaimer

-I expect to release by ISO week 24 (8th June 2020).
-Prior to that date the repo is merely an offsite backup.
-As of 1st June the release has slipped by a week.
+I took the opportunity to refactor my i3 config and scripts into this new repository after installing the latest versions of distro and i3.
+Everything is in a state of flux, everything is on master, there are stupid mistakes.
+Things should settle down during June.

 ## Ambitions

 - The default configuration is close to being 100% compatible with the standard i3 keybindings as shown in the i3 user's guide.
 You can use it immediately.

 - The config file and scripts have "magic comments".
-These are postprocessing directives that could, for example, select different key bindings for one machine versus another.
+These are postprocessing directives that could, for example, customise a single base configuration for different users or different machines.

 - I greatly admire the i3 mission statement about clean code.
 I'm not in their league, but I've tried to make the code modular and maintainable.
 If nothing else, it's commented and documented.

 ## Why dopamine?

-Dopamine is a chemical that functions as a neurotransmitter.
-I have Parkinson's Disease ("PD") because my brain cells that make dopamine are dying prematurely.
+Dopamine is a chemical that functions as a neurotransmitter in human brains.
+I have Parkinson's Disease ("PD") because the cells that make dopamine in my brain are dying prematurely.
 Lack of dopamine causes the hand and arm tremors and the overall slowness of movement typical of Parkinson's Disease.
-I've been told "dopamine" is an evocative name, so I'm re-using it.

 The i3 window manager lets me address the ergonomics of a user interface for people with PD.
-I want to share both the code and

-lthe lessons learned, what works and what doesn't.

-I also think people without PD will find it useful.
+I want to share both the code and the lessons learned, what works and what doesn't, because I'm no expert, just an enthusiast.
+Plus you lucky people without PD might like it!

 This is the third such repository I've made.
-This time, I'm hoping to make it easy for people to download and run.
+This time, I'm hoping to make it easy for people to download and run, either as a whole or in standalone pieces.

 ## Installation
 Dopamine wants to be installed anywhere beneath ${HOME}, in a directory accessible to git.
 Decide in which directory the git clone will be done, change to that directory and do:

     git clone git@github.com:EllaTheCat/dopamine-2020.git
+    make

-## "make"
+Running "make"

+- copies config files from your local repository to where i3 expects them at runtime.
+- copies script files from your local repository to a folder that should be on your ${PATH}.
+I use ${HOME}/local/bin so users can symlink it to their preferences.
-- Install the GNU Make package provided by your Linux distro.
+- modifies the copies with your customisations,
-- Run "make" from within the dopamine-2020 directory;
+- sets the file permissions,
-this deploys the config and script files stored there.

-In more detail, "make"
-copies files from  the dopamine-2020  directory to the standard places, modifies the copies with your customisations, sets the file permissions, runs the i3 config reload and i3 window manager restart commands, but each of these is done **only** when necessary.
+- runs the i3 reload command should the config have changed.
+- runs the i3 restart command when i3-status or i3bar has changed.

 ## "make -n"
 The "make -n" command causes the program to print out what it would do